 HMG-CoA reductase inhibitor.

-See Adult dose.
-Avoid with concomitant cyclosporine, gemfibrozil, tipranavir + ritonavir, telaprevir.
+See Adults dose.
+Avoid with concomitant cyclosporine, gemfibrozil, tipranavir + ritonavir, glecaprevir + pibrentasvir.
 Potentiated by strong CYP3A4 inhibitors, grapefruit juice (>1.2L/day).
-Caution with lopinavir + ritonavir, other fibrates, niacin (≥1g/day), colchicine; consider dose reduction of atorvastatin.
+Caution with lopinavir + ritonavir, simeprevir, other fibrates, erythromycin, azole antifungals, niacin (≥1g/day), colchicine; use lowest atorvastatin dose necessary.
 May increase serum levels of digoxin, oral contraceptives (norethindrone, ethinyl estradiol); monitor digoxin.
 May be antagonized by CYP3A4 inducers (eg, efavirenz, rifampin); must co-administer atorvastatin simultaneously with rifampin.
 Caution with concomitant drugs that may decrease levels or activity of steroid hormones (eg, ketoconazole, spironolactone, cimetidine).

-Nasopharyngitis, arthralgia, diarrhea, pain in extremity, UTI; rhabdomyolysis with renal failure, myopathy, elevated serum transaminases, increased HbA1c and fasting serum glucose, cognitive impairment; rare: immune-mediated necrotizing myopathy.
+Nasopharyngitis, arthralgia, diarrhea, pain in extremity, UTI; myopathy, elevated serum transaminases, increased HbA1c and fasting serum glucose, cognitive impairment; rare: immune-mediated necrotizing myopathy, rhabdomyolysis with renal failure.